Zymoo/S-Vote/README.md

 # s-vote

+## Intro
+Proposal of end-to-end verifiable distributed voting system utilizing private Ethereum network and cryptographic algorithms.
+Developed as a proof of concept for a secure online voting platform.
+This work is still in progress, currently extending it's functionality with ring signature schemes and further testing.

 ## Run blockchain locally (with MongoDB fallback)

 Local blockchain follows the architecture of production environemnt.
 It consists of 4 containers, one server and three miner nodes.
 This network uses Proof of Authority.
 New blocks are published if there exist pending transactions.